akamai/terraform-provider-akamai/docs/data-sources/iam_timeout_policies.md

 # akamai_iam_timeout_policies

 Use `akamai_iam_timeout_policies` to list all the possible session timeout policies that Akamai supports.
-Use the values from this operation to set the sessionTimeout for a user.
+Use the values from this data source to set the session timeout for a user.
 The name for each timeout period is in minutes, and the time value is in seconds.

 ## Example usage